kubevirt/kubevirt-tekton-tasks/tasks/copy-template/README.md

 This task copies a template.
 A bundle of predefined templates to use can be found in [Common Templates](https://github.com/kubevirt/common-templates) project.

-### Service Account

-This task should be run with `copy-template-task` serviceAccount.
-Please see [RBAC permissions for running the tasks](../../docs/tasks-rbac-permissions.md) for more details.

 ### Parameters

 - **sourceTemplateName**: Name of an OpenShift template to copy template from.